ezpz/steward/README.md

 * Provide error reporting interface
 * break out code to include/ and src/ properly
 * update UI to spawn process and set up all peripherals
+* import R functionality and simple plots
+* break UI code out into functional pieces (window mgmt, error, etc.)
+* Convert UI code to C++ from the C base it is
+* ~~Get functional UI code into the repo~~